IohannRabeson/VCVRack-Simple/README.md

 ## Website
 The website use Jekyll.
-You can start a server using make:
+You can start a local server using:
 ``` bash
 make serve
 ```